Let Me In (soundtrack)

 Let Me In: Original Motion Picture Soundtrack is a soundtrack album and film score for the film of the same name.
 It was released by Varèse Sarabande on October 12, 2010 and was recorded at Northwest Sinfonia in Seattle, Washington State.
-The soundtrack was composed by Academy Award winner Michael Giacchino.
+The soundtrack was composed and arranged by Academy Award winner Michael Giacchino.

 Track listing

 Songs featured in the film, but not on the soundtrack

 In addition to the musical score, several songs from the 1980s can be heard through the film.